 — Mari's Book Reviews

-I will be speaking at Book Passage at the Ferry Building on March 25th @ 6 PM
+My talk at Book Passage at the Ferry Building on March 25th @ 6 PM has been postponed due to the Corona virus

 Listen to my podcast below